 At Myerson, we are real estate experts.
 Putting our clients, their properties and their business at the heart of everything we do means we establish long term relationships and act as trusted advisers.
-We are proud to be ranked as 'Top Tier' in the prestigious international directory The Legal 500, commended by The Times 'Best Law Firms' and named 'Property Team of the Year' at the Manchester Legal Awards 2021.
+As a Top 200 UK Law Firm, we are also proud to be ranked as 'Top Tier' in the prestigious international directory The Legal 500, commended by The Times 'Best Law Firms' and named 'Property Team of the Year' at the Manchester Legal Awards 2021.
 Therefore, you can rest assured you will receive a high quality and truly bespoke service.
 Our Real Estate Group advises clients on the full range of property matters including the sale and purchase of real estate, landlord and tenant work, commercial and residential property development, investment and portfolio management.
 You can find out more about our Real Estate Group by clicking here.